 Many children need extra support at some time during their education.
-We aim to identify these needs as early as possible and make Individual Education Plans (IEPs) where necessary.
+We aim to identify these needs as early as possible and utilise Individual Education Plans (IEPs) and The Bristol Support Plan where necessary.

-Mel Burrowes, our non-teaching Special Educational Needs and Disabilities Co-ordinator (SENDCo), is responsible for leading our provision for children with special needs.
+Amy McNamee, our non-teaching (full time) Special Educational Needs and Disabilities Co-ordinator (SENDCo), is responsible for leading our provision for children with special needs.
+She is also the Deputy Head Teacher with responsibility for Inclusion.
 These children are given work to match their level of ability.
 All children are entitled to receive an education that is appropriate to their stage of development.

 We welcome pupils with disabilities and endeavour to meet their needs.
 Our building is on one level with easy access.
 Disability requirements are met as needed.

 Bristol City Council SEND support and contacts

 A new team has been developed to help families know where to go for support when they are at the early stages of understanding the needs of their children and young people.